 EIJB meetings

 The EIJB is a public meeting and members of the public are welcome to attend.
-The EIJB meeting dates are listed below.
-If the meeting papers are available, you can click on the dates below to access them.
+You can see the EIJB meeting dates below.
+If the meeting papers are available, you can click on the dates to access them.

 Webcasting of EIJB meetings